hoelzro/lunr-mutable-indexes/README.md

 });
 ```

-Index serialization also works, with the Index namespace accessible through the lunrMutable object.
+Index serialization also works, with the Index namespace accessible through the `lunr-mutable-indexes` object.

 ```js
 // Serialize an index: